 - 4. We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 5.
-We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - 6.
-Significant assumptions used by us in making accounting estimates, including those measured at fair value, are reasonable. - 7.
+We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - Significant assumptions used by us in making accounting estimates, including those measured at fair value, are reasonable. - 7.
 Related party relationships and transactions have been appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP.
 For the purposes of this letter, related parties mean members of the governing body; board members; administrative officials; immediate families of administrative officials, board members, and members of the governing body; and any companies affiliated with or owned by such individuals. - 8.
 All events subsequent to the date of the financial statements and for which U.S. GAAP requires adjustment or disclosure have been adjusted or disclosed. - 9.
 The effects of all known actual or possible litigation and claims have been accounted for and disclosed in accordance with U.S. GAAP. - 10.
-With regard to items reported at fair value: - a.
-The underlying assumptions are reasonable, and they appropriately reflect management's intent and ability to carry out its stated courses of action. - b.
-The measurement methods and related assumptions used in determining fair value are appropriate in the circumstances and have been consistently applied. - c.
-The disclosures related to fair values are complete, adequate, and in conformity with U.S. GAAP. - d.
-There are no subsequent events that require adjustments to the fair value measurements and disclosures included in the financial statements. - 11.
-All component units, as well as joint ventures with an equity interest, are included and other joint ventures and related organizations are properly disclosed. - 12.
-All funds and activities are properly classified. - 13.
-All funds that meet the quantitative criteria in GASB Statement No. 34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments, and GASB Statement No. 37, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments: Omnibus, for presentation as major are identified and presented as such and all other funds that are presented as major are considered important to financial statement users. - 14.
-All components of net position and fund balance classifications have been properly reported. - 15.
-All revenues within the statement of activities have been properly classified as program revenues, general revenues, contributions to term or permanent endowments, or contributions to permanent fund principal. - 16.
-All expenses have been properly classified in or allocated to functions and programs in the statement of activities, and allocations, if any, have been made on a reasonable basis. - 17.
-All interfund and intra-entity transactions and balances have been properly classified and reported. - 18.
-Deposit and investment risks have been properly and fully disclosed. - 19.
-Capital assets, including infrastructure assets, are properly capitalized, reported, and if applicable, depreciated. - 20.
-All required supplementary information is measured and presented within the prescribed guidelines. - 21.
-We believe that the actuarial assumptions and methods used to measure pension and other postemployment benefit liabilities and costs for financial accounting purposes are appropriate in the circumstances. - 22.
-We are responsible for the fair presentation of the District's proportionate share of the net pension liability of the Michigan Public School Employees Retirement System (MPSERS) and related amounts.
+All component units, as well as joint ventures with an equity interest, are included and other joint ventures and related organizations are properly disclosed. - 11.
+All funds and activities are properly classified. - 12.
+All funds that meet the quantitative criteria in GASB Statement No. 34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments, and GASB Statement No. 37, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments: Omnibus, for presentation as major are identified and presented as such and all other funds that are presented as major are considered important to financial statement users. - 13.
+All components of net position and fund balance classifications have been properly reported. - 14.
+All revenues within the statement of activities have been properly classified as program revenues, general revenues, contributions to term or permanent endowments, or contributions to permanent fund principal. - 15.
+All expenses have been properly classified in or allocated to functions and programs in the statement of activities, and allocations, if any, have been made on a reasonable basis. - 16.
+All interfund and intra-entity transactions and balances have been properly classified and reported. - 17.
+Deposit and investment risks have been properly and fully disclosed. - 18.
+Capital assets, including infrastructure assets, are properly capitalized, reported, and if applicable, depreciated. - 19.
+All required supplementary information is measured and presented within the prescribed guidelines. - 20.
+We are responsible for the fair presentation of the District's proportionate share of the net pension and other postemployment benefit liabilities of the Michigan Public School Employees Retirement System (MPSERS) and related amounts.
 We provided MPSERS with complete and accurate information regarding the District's participation in the plan, and have reviewed the information provided by MPSERS for inclusion in the District's financial statements.